Cookie Consent by Free Privacy Policy Generator Live Upgrades in NCache with 100% Uptime

 In your cluster, if you have 2 or more cache servers, take a subset of them out to upgrade the NCache server software on those servers.

-After you have upgraded NCache on 2 or more cache servers, create a cluster of them all and start cache on these servers.
+After you have upgraded NCache on 2 or more cache servers, create a cluster of them all and start the cache on these servers.
 You must have at least 2 servers in each sub-cluster to ensure high availability - if there is just one server and it goes down, you might experience downtime.

 <configuration>